vukisic/vukisic/README.md

 #### ⚡ I study Applied Software Engineering at the Faculty of Technical Science in Novi Sad.
 #### ⚡ I’m interested in software engineering, especially in .NET Framework.
 #### ⚡ In the past few years, I have worked on many independent projects alongside my formal education.
-  - WPF/WCF, DB, Web, Networking, Cloud and SCADA projects,
+#### 📁 WPF/WCF, DB, Web, Networking, Cloud and SCADA projects.
-#### ⚡ My goal is to put my theoretical knowledge into practice and challenge myself to solve some real-life problems.
+#### ⚡ My goal is to challenge myself to solve some real-life problems.

 <hr>